Upstatement/quickshare/README.md

 `data-mail-body="message"`

 The body of the email.
-This defaults to the value of the `data-title` attribute followed by the value of the `data-url` attribute.
+This defaults to the value of the `data-title` attribute followed by a space, then the value of the `data-url` attribute.

 #####Subject